Prepare your home for an outage

 - Build an emergency kit so that you and your family can be self-sufficient for at least 72 hours during a power outage.
 Check it regularly to make sure it’s well-stocked and that all equipment is in good working order.

-- Create an emergency plan and share it with your family so that everyone knows what to do and where to go in case of an emergency.
+- Create an outage plan and share it with your family so that everyone knows what to do in the event of an outage.

 Be prepared to be self-sufficient for at least 72 hours with these essentials: